-Works to the exterior facade will commence in late-summer 2017.
-The building will be clad in a mix of rainscreen cladding and the Alumasc Acrylic Brick Slip System, a lightweight solution supplied by Alumasc Facades replicating a traditional brick aesthetic.
+An additional element to innovative construction techniques comes in the form of the building’s facade which is clad in a mix of rainscreen cladding and the Alumasc Acrylic Brick Slip System, a lightweight solution supplied by Alumasc Facades replicating a traditional brick aesthetic.
 This solution has most notably been seen at the award-winning Panmure Street project in Maryhill, Glasgow.

 Sanctuary Scotland Housing Association